Dugu Qiubai: Nine Swords of Dugu

-Created by Dugu Qiubai, the Nine Swords of Dugu (獨孤九劍 (Dúgū jiǔ jiàn)) are nine independent sword stances created to overpower all sorts of weapons, including swords, sabers, spears, clubs, staffs, whips and arrows, as well as barehanded attacks.
+The Nine Swords of Dugu are nine independent sword stances created to overpower all sorts of weapons, including swords, sabers, spears, clubs, staffs, whips, and arrows, as well as bare-handed attacks.
 This swordplay has nine stances, each of which is designed to counter a particular style of martial arts.
 The mastery of all nine forms allows the swordsman to counter a wide range of moves, including those involving the use of weapons.
 The first core element of the swordplay is speed.
 The swordsman is trained to quickly predict and identify the weaknesses in the moves executed by an opponent, and then attack those weak points.
 The second core element of the swordplay is its formless nature and adaptability.
 Unlike typical martial arts styles described in wuxia stories, the moves of the Nine Swords of Dugu do not follow any fixed sequence or pattern.
-As such, it is impossible for an opponent to predict and counter correspondingly the moves of the swordplay.
+As such, it is impossible for an opponent to predict and counter correspondingly.
 The key to mastering the swordplay is to understand the two core elements instead of rigidly memorising all the stances.
 Once the swordsman has grasped the essence of the swordplay, he can use it in endless forms and variations, hence the swordplay has no fixed sequence or pattern.
 During combat, the less the swordsman remembers, the less restricted he is by the original stances.
 He is thus able to customise and adapt the swordplay accordingly.